d3x41/documentation-dev/md/tools/packages.md

 ### bettercap
 Tool to testing the possibility of MITM attacks on Bluetooth, Wi-Fi, Ethernet and more.

+### bettercap-caplets
+Caplets and proxy modules.

+### bettercap-ui
+Bettercap's web UI

 ### hfsprescue
 Tool specialized in recovering data from HFS + partitions.

 ### conkycolors
 Tool developed with the aim of simplifying the configuration of the Conky theme.
 Some contributions have been made on the official GitHub repository of the software to facilitate its integration into Kaisen Linux.

+### ctop
+Tool to obtain container metrics (Docker or containerd)

+### eksctl
+The official CLI for Amazon EKS

+### gtkhash
+A cross-platform desktop utility for computing message digests or checksums

+### helm
+The Kubernetes package manager

+### iptstate
+IP Tables state

+### k6
+A modern load testing tool, using Go and JavaScript

+### k9s
+Kubernetes CLI To Manage Your Clusters In Style!

+### kubernetes
+Production-Grade Container Scheduling and Management

+### minikube
+Run Kubernetes locally

+### psensor
+Graphical hardware temperature monitor for Linux

+### terraform
+Infrastructure as code tool to provisioning cloud infrastructures.

+### trivy
+Vulnerabilities scanner for containers

 ### sentry-python
 Updated tool for integrating GNS3 tools in Kaisen Linux.